Are Lab-Grown Diamonds Real? Uncovering the Truth Behind Lab Diamonds.

 The first requires that you have the diamond certificate, while the laser inscription can be viewed under magnification through a microscope, which any jeweler should be able to do.

 No, not unless you are a jeweler or have access to specialized equipment.
 Or if you have the diamond certificate in front of you.
-A diamond certificate is the only way a layperson can tell if a diamond is lab-grown.
+A diamond certificate is the only way a layperson can tell if a diamond is lab-created.

 Try it yourself